 Taking a breastfeeding course is a smart idea for any new mama.
 Milkology is an online Video Course That will teach you everything you need to know about breastfeeding in just a couple hours and it’s only $19!
 Breastfeeding isn’t as easy as you think and you do need to learn how beforehand.
 You should definitely check it out here.

 Use A Hairband To Remember Which Side You Nursed From Last

-It’s easy to forget which breast you fed from first when you’re a tired, sleep deprived Mama.
+It’s easy to forget which breast you fed on first when you’re a tired, sleep-deprived Mama.
 It’s important you know which breast was first because your babe will drink more milk out of that first one.

 In time this can cause an uneven distribution of milk production within the breast.
-So you need to alternate which one you feed from first each time.
-Using a hair band on your wrist will help you remember.
+So you need to alternate which one you feed on first each time.
+Using a hairband on your wrist will help you remember.